 Mathematics provides pupils with a powerful set of tools to understand and change the world.
 These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.
 Mathematics is important in everyday life, so we aim to ensure that children develop a positive and enthusiastic attitude towards mathematics that will stay with them throughout their lives.

 At St Oswald’s we use the new National Curriculum for Mathematics (2014) as the basis of our mathematics programme.
 We are committed to ensuring that pupils achieve their full potential, we strive to guide them to mastery in the key concepts of mathematics, appropriate for their age group.
-We will work hard to uncover any gaps in understanding which could become barriers to learning, as they move through education.
-Pupils who grasp concepts rapidly will be challenged with rich and sophisticated problems before any acceleration through new content.
-Those who are not sufficiently fluent with earlier material will consolidate their understanding, including through additional practice, before moving on.
+We work hard to uncover any gaps in understanding which could become barriers to learning, as they move through education.
+All pupils will be appropriately challenged linked to each new mathematical concept they learn.

 Our pupils should:

 - Have a well-developed sense of the size of a number and where it fits into the number system.

 - Know by heart age appropriate number facts such as number bonds, multiplication tables, doubles and halves.

 - Use known strategies to answer questions mentally.